Anita and Alice are daughters of an artist who favors one causing unexpected tragedy.

 But Phillip’s mind was fine after the mild stroke.
 He would not have let someone mistreat him.
 He called Anita frequently and seemed happy.
 He talked about Alice’s withdrawal and depression but could not get her to go back to a therapist.

-Now, Anita was soaked in a cold sweat with her heart racing and her mind trying to think how to get out of this.
+Now, Anita was soaked in a cold sweat, heart racing, trying to think how to get out of this.

 Alice was really going to kill her.